TencentCloudADP-DevRel/aws-s3-mcp/README.md

 - "List all my S3 buckets"
 - "Summarize PDF files in my-documents-bucket"
 - "Get the README.txt file from my-documents-bucket"
+- "Upload this text to my-bucket as notes.txt"
+- "Create a JSON file in my-bucket with this configuration data"

 Claude will use the appropriate MCP tool to carry out the request and show you the results.